 Utilize Ad Extensions

-Ad Extensions are a type of ad formats that show or reveal extra information about your business, product or service.
+Ad Extensions are a type of ad format that shows or reveals extra information about your business, product, or service.

 There are two types of Ad Extensions.
 One is Manual Ad Extension while the other is Automatic Ad Extension.